Burhan-Ahmed/Burhan-Ahmed/README.md

 - :hourglass_flowing_sand: Exploring Web Developement & Computer Hardware
 - :rocket: Always ready to collaborate for Dev Experiments
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
-- :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>
+- :zap: Fun fact: The QWERTY keyboard can slow your typing speed on the computer.<br>

   <br>